merlinfuchs/kite/kite-docs/docs/reference/credit-system.md

 Kite is free to use, but we do have a credit system in place to prevent abuse.
 Most actions taken by your app in flows will consume credits.

 By default, your app has **10,000 credits available per month**.
 This is usually more than enough for most apps.
-In the future you will be able to pay for more credits.
+Subscribe to one of the **Premium** plans to get more credits.

 ![Credit System](./img/example-usage.png)